 5 Tips for A Budget-Friendly Holiday Cocktail Party

-Tip #2 — Visit the dollar store, but have a theme in mind
+#2: Visit the dollar store - with a theme in mind!

 Dollar stores are great but make sure you have a specific plan in mind.
 I've learned the hard way over the years how easy it is to end up buying WAY more than I need.
 Even just by roughly sketching out your table plan on a piece of paper and counting the bulbs and decorations, you can get a sense of how much of each decor item you'll need.